 MSEP is a targeted recruitment and employment solution for spouses and companies that:

 - Partners Fortune 500 Plus companies with ALL Military Services

 - Provides human resource (HR) managers with recruitment solutions – military spouses

 - Prepares military spouses to become competitive, “job ready” applicants

 - Connects military spouses with employers seeking the essential 21st century workforce skills and attributes they possess

 SECO offers comprehensive counseling services at no cost to all eligible military spouses.
 Certified SECO Career Counselors offer specialty consultations six days a week by calling 800-342-9647 and can help with career exploration; education, training and licensing; employment readiness and career connections.

 Post 9/11 GI Bill

-This new education program provides eligible service members with 36 months of educational benefits; and provides them the opportunity transfer unused benefits to a spouse, two children or any combination (children cannot start using the benefit until they're 18 or have a high school diploma or equivalent; and are only eligible for the benefit is they are enrolled as full-time in college up to the age of 21 years.
-Service members can add names only while on active duty, and not after separating or retiring from active-duty service. – click on Post 9/11 GI Bill.
+This new education program provides eligible service members with 36 months of educational benefits; and provides them the opportunity to transfer unused benefits to a spouse, two children or any combination.
+Children cannot start using the benefit until they are 18 or have a high school diploma or equivalent; and are only eligible for the benefit if they are enrolled as full-time in college up to the age of 21 years.
+Service members can add names only while on active duty, and not after separating or retiring from active-duty service.
+Must have four years remaining in active duty. – click on Post 9/11 GI Bill.